 We spoke to HR professionals and graduates about how showcasing your skills online can help you stand out against a sea of candidates, so while we can’t help you figure out your aspirations our research can help you in your job hunt.

 89% of HR recruiters think an online portfolio showcases workplace skills1

 It’s no easy feat entering the job market, on average 17 people are applying for every job and over half of them will be suitable for the role, that’s quite a bit of competition!
 Considering this, catching the interest of a recruiter can not only be a challenge but becomes more and more important as the competition for jobs increase.

 So, how can you stand out?
 Start by creating an online portfolio on a personal website to showcase your skills and personality in this digital age.
 After all, our research shows that almost nine in every ten HR professionals are more likely to hire or proceed with a candidate that demonstrates their experience in a portfolio1.

 While paper CVs are still widely used in the normal recruitment process, 40% of HR professionals believe CVs will become digitised in five years, with 15% thinking they will be non-existent1.
-Don’t hang around waiting for this to happen, take advantage of this insight early and create yourself a great online CV to stand out from the crowd, after all less than a third of graduate jobseekers have a online portfolio.2
+Don’t hang around waiting for this to happen, take advantage of this insight early and create yourself a great online CV to stand out from the crowd, after all, less than a third of graduate jobseekers have an online portfolio.2

 What can a online portfolio do for you?